-Trends are determined by an algorithm and are tailored for you based on who you follow and your location.
-This algorithm identifies topics that are immediately popular, rather than topics that have been popular for a while or on a daily basis, to help you discover the hottest emerging topics of discussion on Twitter that matter most to you.
+Trends are determined by an algorithm and, by default, are tailored for you based on who you follow and your location.
+This algorithm identifies topics that are popular now, rather than topics that have been popular for a while or on a daily basis, to help you discover the hottest emerging topics of discussion on Twitter that matter most to you.

 Absolutely.
-The Trends default setting will weigh the Trends that match the topics you're interested in.
-There will be many world and local news events that will appear in your Trends regardless of your personalization.
+When signed into your account on the web, Trends will be tailored for you based on your location and who you follow.
+There will be many world and local news events and conversations that will appear in your Trends regardless of your personalisation.

-Clicking any of the Trends in the sidebar takes you to the Twitter search results for that Trend.
+Clicking any of the Trends takes you to the Twitter search results for that Trend.
 You'll see all Tweets including that phrase or hashtag.
 To see what people are saying about a previous Trend, perform a search for that keyword.

 Just post a Tweet including the exact word or phrase as it appears in the Trends list (with the hashtag, if you see one).
 Due to the large number of users tweeting about these specific Trends, you may not always be able to find your particular Tweet in search, but your followers will always see your Tweets.

 It is possible to abuse Trends.
 Of course, this is against the Twitter Rules.
-The following behaviors and others like them could cause your account to be filtered from search or even suspended:
+The following behaviour could cause your account to be filtered from search or even suspended:

-Check out our article about hashtag troubleshooting for more information.
+Check out our troubleshooting section for solutions to common problems.